-Beyond the negative impact of the COVID-19 measures, we should also consider positive consequences that future interventions can foster.In particular, we found that an increase in WFH was associated with a positive shift in work life for many employees, and an increase in leisure time was associated with a positive shift in the private life domain.
-These findings hold relevant implications for policies regarding WFH at the organizational and legislative levels.
+Nevertheless, we should also foster positive consequences of the crisis.
+In general, it seems that an increase in WFH was positive for work life .
 Learning from the beneficial effects of WFH in a crisis can inform future organizational and legislative policies to support this form of working.
-As WFH had a stronger positive impact on private life in those who were experienced in this form of working, future WFH policies should include offering training and exchange of experience between employees on how to establish positive routines compatible with their private life.
-Further in-depth analyses of the impact of mandatory WFH will enhance our understanding of who benefits most from WFH.
-This will help employees to proactively identify their preferences and craft their work environment accordingly [50] More leisure time allows for dedicating extra time to activities one enjoys, and this may be beneficial also for recovery and detachment from work [51] and mental health in general [52].
-[53, 54] [55–57]From a longitudinal research perspective, it would be interesting to further examine how the actual and perceived impact of the ongoing crisis change over time and whether some of the new routines developed during the pandemic and the impact of the COVID-19 crisis on health outcomes will be maintained in the long term.[58]List of abbreviations
+As employees experienced with WFH had a stronger positive impact on private life than first-timers, future WFH policies should include offering training and exchange of experience between employees on how to establish positive routines compatible with their private life.
+This will help employees to proactively identify their preferences and craft their work environment accordingly [50].
+Further, an increase in leisure time was particularly positive for private life.
+More leisure time allows for dedicating extra time to activities one enjoys, and this may be beneficial also for recovery and detachment from work [51] and for mental health in general [52].
+Thus, employees could also be trained in optimal crafting of their leisure time to strengthen these beneficial effects [53, 54].

+Finally, we saw that besides the reported actual changes in work and private life, also the perception of the overall positive or negative impact is related to the health outcomes.
+This suggests to offer positive psychology trainings to employees helping them to purposefully focus on and make use of potential positive consequences of the crisis [55–57].
+From a longitudinal research perspective, it would be interesting to further examine how the actual and perceived impact of the ongoing crisis as well as the associated health outcomes change over time and whether some of the new routines developed during the pandemic will be maintained in the long term.

+To conclude, our study adds to recent evidence [58]that the Covid-19 crisis and related lockdown measures do not have solely negative impact.
+Rather, it affects vulnerable groups of individuals who need targeted support, while the majority of the population remain healthy or even experience positive shifts in their daily life.

+List of abbreviations

 MWB = Mental well-being